 Do not place any objects on the cover; otherwise, they could endanger the car's occupants, e.g. in the case of braking or sudden swerving, or they may damage the cover. ◀

-When you open the tailgate, the roll-up cover is raised.
+Your MINI Coupe is equipped with two cargo area covers.
+When you open the tailgate, the rear cargo area cover is raised.